 - 120/70 R17 and 160/60 R15 front and rear tyres

-Rake and trail is set at 27°/104mm with wheelbase of 1590mm.
+Rake and trail are set at 27°/104mm with wheelbase of 1590mm.
 A 39° steering angle (and turning radius of 2.8m) makes the X-ADV manoeuvrable in tight traffic.
 Long travel suspension –153.5mm up front and 150mm from the rear – is matched to 165mm of ground clearance.
-Overall wet weight is 3kg lighter, at 236kg.
+Overall wet weight is 236kg.